 Hosted Scholarship Programs

-The Honors College hosts three scholarship programs for both Honors and non-Honors students.
+The Honors College hosts multiple scholarship programs for both Honors and non-Honors students.
 These hosted scholarships vary in eligibility requirements and benefits.
 Learn more below.

-The George W. Jenkins Scholarship is awarded to high achievers with the strength to overcome adversity.
-Recipients of this award receive up to the full cost of attendance, including tuition, books, room and board, and various expenses.
-In addition, students receive academic support and the opportunity to study abroad.
-Students must demonstrate a high financial need and have overcome a significant obstacle.
+The George W. Jenkins Scholarship is awarded to high achievers who have shown they can overcome adversity and demonstrate a high financial need.
+Recipients of this award receive up to the full cost of attendance including tuition, housing, and various expenses.
+In addition, Jenkins Scholars receive academic support such as one-on-one tutoring, the opportunity to study abroad, and meet with a graduate student mentor regularly.